stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 Sometimes, sure.
 Like when we-- like, normally when we're trying to complete a task and we're both tired and __[both laugh]__ at that point we become really aggressive.
-Uh, but yeah, we're pretty, we're pretty chill.
+But yeah, we're pretty chill.

 #### BEN